 Shadow Operations (pre-production activity) – RC Customer and the CAISO RC confirm system readiness and stability.

-CAISO will facilitate monthly webinars for RC Customers to provide updates on the onboarding activities and answer customer questions.
-Once the testing phases begin, the CAISO will hold more frequent meetings with RC Customers to resolve technical, business and process issues that may arise.
+CAISO will facilitate webinars for RC Customers, as needed, to provide updates on the onboarding activities and answer questions.

 RC Onboarding Timeline

-The CAISO will provide RC Services for the first time on July 1, 2019 and November 1, 2019 for initial RC Customers.
-Subsequent new RC Customers are targeted to activate on April 1 each year.
-The process for initial and ongoing activation will be the same.
-However, the timelines will be different.
-Below are the timelines for July 1, 2019, November 1, 2019, and ongoing.
+New RC Customers are targeted to activate on April 1 each year.
+Below are the timelines for April 1 activation process.

-Figure 2: Timeline for Initial RC Offering on July 1, 2019

-Figure 3: Timeline for Initial RC Offering on November 1, 2019

-Figure 4: Timeline for Ongoing RC Offerings after 2019
+Figure 2: Timeline for Ongoing RC Offerings after 2019